Volunteering in the City

 The City will obtain your Volunteer National Police Certificate on your behalf.
 Please complete the consent form and bring it into the City Administration Office with relevant ID for proof of identity.
 Volunteer National Police Certificates can take up to five working days.
 Once your application has been processed you will receive confirmation of your involvement in the identified event.

-Rockingham Volunteer Centre: Opening Soon
+Rockingham Volunteer Centre: Now Open

 The Rockingham Volunteer Centre will promote volunteering in the Rockingham community and will be located at the Rockingham Central Library, Dixon Road, Rockingham.
 The centre will: